A range tester can help figure out why a sensor signal might not be reliable, if you know how to interpret the numbers

 Received Signal Strength (RSSI)

 RSSI is a measurement of the strength of the signal from the gateway to the range tester.
 It is, essentially, how well the range tester can "hear" the gateway.
 The RSSI value ranges from zero (which would be a perfect connection, and is never achieved in the real world) to -145 (a very weak signal).
 These numbers are shown on the display as S:G or S:O or S:W, corresponding to Signal Good, Signal OK, or Signal Weak, along with the exact RSSI number from 0 to -145.
 It is worth noting that even a weak signal can be reliably received, if there is little noise in the environment.
+A good rule of thumb is to aim to get an RSSI above -125.
 We'll talk about noise next.

 Signal to Noise Ratio (SNR)

 SNR is a measurement of the ratio between the signal (the thing we want transmitted) and noise in the environment (other things happening on the same frequencies that we do not want).
 Any ratio above zero means that the signal is stronger than any background noise.
 Any ratio below zero means that the background noise is stronger than the signal.
 As long as the SNR is above -8, it is possible to successfully separate the signal from the noise and receive the message.
 These numbers are shown on the display as N:G, N:O, or N:B, corresponding to Noise Good, Noise OK, or Noise Bad, along with the exact SNR number from 10 to -8.
+A good rule of thumb is to aim for a number greater than -8.
 Noise can come from other things using the same frequencies (such as wireless security systems or phones) or from mechanical or electrical equipment.

 Figuring out the range of a wireless device can be complicated, as it involves understanding the building, what is in it, the relative locations of all of the sensor equipment and what else might be around that creates interference.
 With a range tester and a little knowledge, it becomes a little easier!